cv007/C-PlusPlus-Peripheral-Style/README.md

 # A Standard C++ Peripheral Style

 #### my style, anyway
-#### This file describes a mega328, the mega4809.md will decribe the same showing chnages needed from this description.
+#### This file describes a mega328 Pin class, the mega4809_Pin.md will decribe the same showing changes needed from the mega328 version.
+Also mega4809_Uart.md decribes a uart class.

+### Also added is a stm32g0_Gpio.md file which describes a gpio class that does not use templates.
 ----------
 #### The purpose here is a show a simple C++ style which can be used for any mcu and any peripheral.
 It will be assumed C++17 features are available.